Should you cover turkey with foil while it cooks? Well, putting aluminum foil over turkey can help the cooking process as it roasts.

 Tip

-It is not recommended to stuff your turkey before cooking it, especially if it is enclosed in a small space, per the USDA.
-So, if you are fully enclosing your bird in foil, or you are grilling, microwaving or deep-frying, it don't stuff your turkey.
+Don't stuff your turkey before cooking it, especially if it is enclosed in a small space, per the USDA.
+So, if you are fully enclosing your bird in foil, or you are grilling, microwaving or deep-frying it, don't stuff your turkey.

-The faster cooking times don't allow the stuffing to heat quickly enough to kill food-borne bacteria in the stuffing.
-If you are tenting the turkey, you can stuff it, per the University of Illinois Extension.
+The faster cooking times don't allow the stuffing to heat quickly enough to kill foodborne bacteria in the stuffing.
+If you are tenting the turkey, you can stuff it, but it's still safer to cook stuffing separately, per the UIE.

 How to Cook a Turkey With Aluminum Foil